chrstnbwnkl/Tweet-PostgreSQL-Importer/README.md

-# A Python package for importing Twitter data into PostgreSQL
+# Importing Twitter data from text files and API streams into Postgres.